27 Items that People Forget to Bring for a Cruise

 This is one thing that so many cruisers say they forgot to bring on a cruise, and have seriously regretted it!

-When I asked about this in my Life Well Cruised community on Facebook, a few people said this was a big whoops!
+When I asked about this in my Life Well Cruised community on Facebook, a few people said not bringing lip balm was a big whoops!

 9. Over the Counter Medication